getty-zig/getty.so/docs/user-guide/guide/deserializers.md

 Oh no, a compile error!

-Looks like Getty can't deserialize into the `#!zig bool` type for us unless the `deserializeBool` method is implemented.
+Looks like Getty can't deserialize into the `bool` type for us unless the `deserializeBool` method is implemented.
 So, let's implement it real quick.

 ```zig title="<code>src/main.zig</code>" hl_lines="4 17 33-41"